-Figure 3.30: The invariant mass of the Monte-Carlo simulated π^0 without IC energy smearing, on the left, and with smearing, on the right.
+Figure 3.30: The invariant mass of the Monte-Carlo simulated $\pi^0$ without IC energy smearing, on the left, and with smearing, on the right.

-thresholds on the different detectors (DCs, CCs, ECs, SCs, IC, and RTPC) are applied to filter the signals before the reconstruction procedures.
+meaningful physical quantities, such as momentum, using lookup tables.
+In this process, the thresholds on the different detectors (DCs, CCs, ECs, SCs, IC, and RTPC) are applied to filter the signals before the reconstruction procedures.
 After this reconstruction, the outputs of RECSIS for the experimental and the simulated events can be compared directly, as will be presented in the next section.